ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # 1. Download the data from NCBI #

 Generally if the data is hosted at your local sequencing center you could download through a web interface or using `wget` or `curl` commands.
 In this case, however, we first download the SRA files from the public archives in NCBI in bulk using aspera high speed file transfer.
 The following code expects that you have sra-toolkit, GNU parallel and aspera installed on your computing cluster.
+On Ceres, in order to use an installed software, we load the relevant module.

 ```
 module load <path/to/sra-toolkit>